napsternxg/blog/content/wordle_one_shot_hack.md

 ## Finding the solution on the page

 !!! note
+    The code has been updated to work with the [NYT Wordle](https://www.nytimes.com/games/wordle/index.html).
+The change is in the `localStorage` key from `gameState` to `nyt-wordle-state`.

+!!! note
     This is a hack to get the [wordle](https://www.powerlanguage.co.uk/wordle/) solution.
 Use it only when you are frustrated and just want to see the solution.
 It will ruin the fun of the game for you.

 If you just want to know the solution, you follow these steps: